susizhang/susizhang/README.md

-- 🐬 I have 4 years of experience working as a ux-ui designer
+- 🐬 I have 4 years experience working as a ux-ui designer

 - ❤️ I love coding and design